 Germany has a social security agreement with Macedonia that comprises all insurances covered by German social insurance law.
 Due to the contractually limited posting, the dancer remains subject to compulsory insurance in line with the Artists’ Social Security Act.
 According to the agreement, he/she does not have to pay social security contributions in Macedonia.

-A freelance Armenian painter visits Germany for five months for research purposes.
+A freelance Armenian designer visits Germany for five months for research purposes.

 The National Association of Statutory Health Insurance Funds provides fact sheets on individual countries (in German language).

 Contact addresses for liaison agencies in contractual countries as well as for the individual insurance branches in Germany, can be found here.

 The appropriate contacts and information centers in Germany are the Artists’ Social Security Fund and the National Association of Statutory Health Insurance Funds.
 In other countries, please contact the respective social insurance carrier – which is listed in the relevant fact sheets.